 1959 When a deceased womanizer comes back to life in the body of Lauren Bacall, co-star Sydney Chaplin says Goodbye, Charlie.
 Written and directed by George Axelrod, the comedy runs for 109 performances at the Lyceum Theatre.

 1960 Lucille Ball drills for oil in Wildcat at the Alvin Theatre.
-Michael Kidd hat-tricks by producing, directing, and choreographing the N. Richard Nash (book), Cy Coleman (in his Broadway debut), and Carolyn Leigh (music and lyrics) tuner.
+Michael Kidd hat-tricks by producing, directing, and choreographing the N. Richard Nash, Cy Coleman, and Carolyn Leigh tuner.
 Lucy leaves after 171 performances and the show closes.

-1987 Broadway Cares/Equity Fights AIDS, a program designed to help fight the threat of the AIDS virus, is launched on this day.
+1987 Broadway Cares/Equity Fights AIDS, a program designed to help fight the threat of the AIDS virus, is launched.

 2005 Enzo Stuarti, 86, the Italian-born tenor (also known as Larry Laurence and Larry Stuart) who sang in concert halls and on Broadway, dies of congestive heart failure.

 2006 Taliep Petersen, 56, a successful South African producer and writer of musicals whose Kat and the Kings was seen on Broadway, is killed in a robbery at his home in Athlone township outside Cape Town.